MP for Bristol North West

 Minister for Intergovernmental Relations

 Darren Jones is the Labour (Co-op) MP for Bristol North West, first elected in 2017.
-He currently serves in government as Minister for Intergovernmental Relations, Chancellor of the Duchy of Lancaster, and Minister of State, Chief Secretary to the Prime Minister.
-He has previously held the role of Chief Secretary to the Treasury and has served on a range of parliamentary committees, reflecting experience in finance and policy work.
+He currently holds senior government roles as Minister for Intergovernmental Relations, Chancellor of the Duchy of Lancaster, and Minister of State (Chief Secretary to the Prime Minister) from September 2025, after previously serving as Chief Secretary to the Treasury.
+He has also served on numerous parliamentary committees throughout his career.

-Declares financial interests including donations and other support (including loans) for activities as an MP, plus miscellaneous interests.
+Declared financial interests include donations and other support for activities as an MP (two entries) and miscellaneous interests (one entry).

 Generated 21 February 2026